school-brainhack/school-brainhack.github.io/content/en/modules/introduction_to_terminal/index.md

     b) ls *t?ne.*
     c) ls *t??ne.pdb
     d) ls ethane.*

+Hint: you can try these out using the dataset you downloaded earlier!

 **Exercise 7 : Renaming files**
 Suppose that you created a plain-text file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: statstics.txt